Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud: System models

 \section{System models}

-We consider atoms confined in a so-called 3D-lin$\perp$lin optical lattice \cite{grynreview}, formed by the superposition of four red-detuned laser beams $\vec{k}_{1-4}$ and frequency $\omega_l$ in a tetrahedral configuration, see Fig.~\ref{fig:samir1}(a).
-For $F_g=1/2 \rightarrow F_e=3/2$ atoms the lattice is formed by just two light-shifted ground state $\pm 1/2$-spin potentials.
-An additional weak probe laser of frequency $\omega_p$, forming an angle $\theta_p$ with the $z$-axis and with its polarization parallel to the $y$-axis, is added to drive the system out of equilibrium and put the atoms in directed motion \cite{gryn96}, $\theta_p = 0$ in Fig.~\ref{fig:samir1}(a, b) and $\theta_p \neq 0$ in Fig.~\ref{fig:samir1}(c, d).
-In the experiments, this model is already a simplification, since the atoms need to have a more complex transition than $F_g=1/2 \rightarrow F_e=3/2$, but the theoretical results are still expected to provide good qualitative insight \cite{petsas99}.
+We consider atoms confined in a so-called 3D-lin$\perp$lin optical lattice \cite{grynreview}, formed by the superposition of four red-detuned laser beams $\vec{k}_{1-4}$, of identical amplitudes $E_0$, and frequency $\omega_l$ in a tetrahedral configuration, see Fig.~\ref{fig:samir1}(a).

+For $F_g=1/2 \rightarrow F_e=3/2$ atoms the lattice is formed by just two light-shifted ground state $\pm 1/2$-spin potentials, denoted by $U_+$ and $U_-$.
+An additional weak probe laser of amplitude $E_p$ and frequency $\omega_p$, forming an angle $\theta_p$ with the $z$-axis and with its polarization parallel to the $y$-axis, is added to drive the system out of equilibrium and put the atoms in directed motion \cite{gryn96}, $\theta_p = 0$ in Fig.~\ref{fig:samir1}(a, b) and $\theta_p \neq 0$ in Fig.~\ref{fig:samir1}(c, d).
+In the experiments, this model is already a simplification, since the atoms have a more complex transition than $F_g=1/2 \rightarrow F_e=3/2$, but the theoretical results are still expected to provide good qualitative insight \cite{petsas99}.

-Following previous studies, \cite{gryn96,renzoni02b,renzoni03,renzoni02a,grynpra2003,samir22,cubero22}, we focus on movement along one of the directions, taken as the $x$-axis.
-The optical potential associated with the above setup is then given by (after taking $y=z=0$)
+Following previous studies \cite{gryn96,renzoni02b,renzoni03,renzoni02a,grynpra2003,samir22,cubero22}, we focus on movement along one of the directions, taken as the $x$-axis.
+The optical potential in each ground state, associated with the above setup is then given by (after taking $y=z=0$, see appendix \ref{sec:apen0})